lanavuleta/SmartChem_v3/README.md

 ## Instructions

+ 1) Download R and RStudio.
+Follow the instructions at https://rstudio-education.github.io/hopr/starting.html.
- 1) From the SmartChem Github page, go to <> Code -> Download ZIP.
+ 2) From the SmartChem Github page, go to <> Code -> Download ZIP.
 Unzip the folder.
- 2)  COPY the files you'd like to process in the "data/input" folder.
+ 3) COPY the SmartChem files to process into the "data/input" folder.
 This folder will be emptied upon completion of the script.
-If this is your first time using the tool, note that the input folder contains an example file for you to test.
+If this is your first time using the tool, the input folder contains an example file for you to test.
+ 4) Open RStudio.
- 3) Open RStudio.
-Go to File -> Open Project, and go to the downloaded SmartChem folder.
+ 5) Go to File -> Open Project, and go to the downloaded SmartChem folder.
 Select SmartChem_v3.Rproj.
- 4) Go to File -> Open File, and select sc_run_me.R.
+ 6) Go to File -> Open File, and select sc_run_me.R.
- 5) Select all code in the script (for example, by using Ctrl+a).
+ 7) Select all code in the script (for example, by using Ctrl+a).
- 6) Run the code, either by clicking "Run" (button in the top right corner) or by pressing Ctrl+Enter.
+ 8) Run the code, either by clicking "Run" (button in the top right corner) or by pressing Ctrl+Enter.
- 7) Check the data/output file for results.
+ 9) Check the data/output file for results.
+Outputs are named as: runDate_runTime_numberOfInputFiles.

 ## Repo content information